reichlab/covid19-forecast-hub/data-processed/README.md

-2. The Forecast Hub has developed the [`covidData` R package](https://github.com/reichlab/covidData) which facilitates downloading and storing JHU data on cases and deaths and HealthData.gov data on hospitalizations.
+2. The Forecast Hub has developed the [`covidData` R package](https://github.com/reichlab/covidData) which facilitates downloading and storing HealthData.gov data on hospitalizations (as well as JHU data on cases and deaths).
 This package is under active development and requires a bit of set-up with python and `make` but it does provide tools to access all ground truth data used by the Hub.
 A vignette showing some basic functionality for the